mihakralj/pinescript/docs/trends/ema.md

 ### Basic Formula

-The EMA calculation utilizes a smoothing factor (α), which determines how much weight is given to the most recent price.
+The EMA calculation utilizes a smoothing factor (α), which determines how much weight is given to the most recent signal.
 The standard formula is:

 EMA₍ₙ₎ = (Price₍ₙ₎ × α) + (EMA₍ₙ₋₁₎ × (1 - α))

 Where:
 - EMA₍ₙ₎ is the current EMA value
-- Price₍ₙ₎ is the current price
+- Price₍ₙ₎ is the current signal
 - EMA₍ₙ₋₁₎ is the previous EMA value
 - α is the smoothing factor